IAmCainey/react-multi-page-template/README.md

 # React Multi Page Template

-Note, i will get round to completing the ReadMe
+Note, i will get round to completing the ReadMe.
 This was put together for easyness for myself but why keep it to myself.

 ## The build and serve are the same thing